Jonuz/BCIRC/README.md

 >source exports.sh
 >sh build.sh

 If you wanna recompile plugin, go to plugins/src/\<plugin\> and do make clean and make.
 Remember that BCIRC's enviroment variables has to be set, to do it run source exports.sh in BCIRC's root directory.

 ##Requiments
 >gcc5 (Might work with gcc4.x, never tested thought)
+>libcurl-dev
 >libconfig-dev
 >POSIX compatible OS